trgeiger/trgeiger.github.io/pages/portfolio.md

 ## PROFESSIONAL EXPERIENCE

+### Currently: Web Developer, Washington University in St. Louis

+Design, manage, code, and maintain all web sites for the 40+ departments in Arts & Sciences.
+Develop internal Drupal modules.
+Work with content strategy team to adhere to accessibility standards and create a world class user experience.

 ### Information Security Engineer, CenturyLink

+2016 - 2017

 SIEM monitoring, workstation triage, malware reverse engineering, domain and IP tracking, and threat analysis.
 Developing internal tools using Python and automated incident alerts.